Cloud Security Principles

 Firewalls in cloud-native infrastructure and applications work differently from how they used to in the days of monolithic apps running on bare metal servers stacked neatly in a server room.

-All networking technologies utilised during the delivery of the Quix Platform follow the principle of least privilege; we configure our security groups to only allow the minimum necessary traffic, and we configure our access lists to do the same.
+All networking technologies utilised during the delivery of Quix follow the principle of least privilege; we configure our security groups to only allow the minimum necessary traffic, and we configure our access lists to do the same.
 We follow industry best practices in architecting these safeguards and constantly monitor and audit them.

 Employee access policies